Valerie Davide ( 1938-2017)

 Yes, it would be fair to say that Valerie viewed much of life through a fish eye lens and didn’t take it too seriously.

 Having re-trained herself to paint and draw with her left hand, she saw her work loosen up to the point of rabid fluidity.
 Her lines ebb and flow across the paper to the point when you momentarily wonder where they are going, until the image emerges – right in your face and brimming with attitude, ready to lick your neck, bite your ankle or do worse to your leg.

-Depending on her mood Valerie can depict a flared nostrilled horse ready to nuzzle your pockets for treats, a spread eagled Jack Russell proudly showing off its bits or a cow with Liza Minnelli eyelashes.
-What you always need to look at are the eyes as this is where she really makes her mark, expressive and the focal point of all her work.
+Depending on her mood Valerie depicted a flared nostrilled horse ready to nuzzle your pockets for treats, a spread eagled Jack Russell proudly showing off its bits or a cow with Liza Minelli eyelashes.
+What you always need to look at are the eyes as this is where she really made her mark, expressive and the focal point of all her work.

-The real brilliance to Valerie's work is the spontaneity that it positively oozes, she never over works a drawing, each piece is a spontaneous out pouring of energy, deconstructed and free – madcap?
+The real brilliance to Valerie’s work was the spontaneity that it positively oozes, she never over worked a drawing, each piece is a spontaneous out pouring of energy, deconstructed and free – madcap?
 Oh yes.
 Artistry without boundaries?
 Most definitely

-Now living in East Sussex Val's genius is internationally recognized with armies of collectors across the US, Australia and Europe.
+Val’s legacy and genius is internationally recognized with armies of collectors across the US, Australia and Europe.

 For a more information about Val, you can read ‘A Devilish Streak of Madness’ published in 2011 and available here.